 "If Gabrielle happened again today or tomorrow the exact same thing is going to happen, nothing has changed."

-The council didn't respond to RNZ's questions about the river mouth before this story was published.
-However, its chair Hinewai Ormsby said earlier in the week that 22 of the recommendations had already been acted on, and the council would soon consider the rest.
+The council told RNZ it is currently reviewing the clean fill site at the Esk River mouth.
+Chair Hinewai Ormsby said 22 of the report's recommendations had already been acted on, and the council would soon consider the rest.

 "What we can indicate to our communities is we are up for the challenge to come out, to co-design how we manage water better in the next event," she said.